sciencemesh/sciencemesh/docs/content/en/docs/Overview/_index.md

 doing so would not be reasonable.
 The infrastructure is open to everybody complying with the requirements.

-On the other hand, it is up to a particular site what type of operations will be accepted by the site and permitted to its users.
+Regardless of the fact the infrastructure is open, it is always up to a particular site what type of operations will be accepted by the site and permitted to site's users.